thetarnav/glitched-writer/README.md

 ### Add & Remove

-.add(string) & .remove(number) are methods usefull for quick, slight changes to the displayed text.
+.add(string) & .remove(number) are methods usefull for quick changes to the displayed text.

 ```js
 // Let's say current text content is: "Hello World"